 As you know, I was born in Zambia, and so when the opportunity to join this agent educational trip came up, I put my name in the hat and crossed my finger and toes!
 It worked!

-With my passport (which I had to dust off), my negative COVID RT-PCR test and my packed soft-sided duffel bag, I checked in for my Airlink flight from Cape Town to Victoria Falls in Zimbabwe.
+With my passport (which I had to dust off) and my packed soft-sided duffel bag, I checked in for my Airlink flight from Cape Town to Victoria Falls in Zimbabwe.

 On arrival I was met by Sam from Bushtracks Africa who transferred me to the border between Zimbabwe and Zambia.
 I cleared passport control and boarded the next vehicle with Purity who transferred me the rest of the way to Tongabezi.
 It was a completely seamless transfer experience.
 Crossing the bridge between the 2 countries gives you an incredible view of the famous Falls and down into the boiling pot.

 On arrival at Tongabezi I was warmly welcomed by JC, Prezley and their team and escorted to lunch.
 As you walk down to the main area of the lodge, you have the most amazing view out over the Zambezi River.
 Memories of my childhood in Zambia made it quite an emotional experience.
 Lunch was served in the main restaurant overlooking the Zambezi River.
 It was a very hot day so it was a relief to be in a cool room.